James P. Wilmot Assistant Professor of French and Comparative Literature

 414 Lattimore Hall

 Robert Doran teaches courses on nineteenth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, and Paris.
 He also teaches courses on continental philosophy and contemporary French thought.
-His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), twentieth-century intellectual history, and historical theory.
-He has two monographs in progress: The Theory of the Sublime from Longinus to Kant and Revolutionary Aesthetics: The Sublime in Nineteenth-Century France.
-He is also the editor of a forthcoming issue of Yale French Studies devoted to the late French anthropologist Claude Lévi-Strauss.
+His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), intellectual history, and historical theory.
+His first monograph, The Theory of the Sublime from Longinus to Kant, is under review.
+His current book project is entitled Revolutionary Aesthetics: The Sublime in Nineteenth-Century France.

 (Newcastle upon Tyne: Cambridge Scholars Publishing, 2012): 201-225.